 As a variable star, Betelgeuse waxes and wanes in brightness as part of a natural cycle.
-But it's losing its shine so fast, astronomers suspect it may be primed to go supernova.
+But it's losing its shine so fast, that now telescopes can see its transformation in slow motion.
+In fact, astronomers suspect it may be primed to go supernova.

 When a star comes to an end, it often dims before unleashing a luminosity that's exponentially greater than usual.
 Supergiants don't typically die boring deaths.

 And if Betelgeuse does explode, its proximity to Earth would make it a blinding beacon in the sky, day or night.

 "I personally think it's going to bounce back, but it's fun to watch stars change," lead study author Ed Guinan tells CNN.
 Although, he adds, if Betelgeuse keeps losing its shine, "all bets are off."

 Guinan, who has been observing Betelgeuse for decades, says the star's distance from us makes an accurate diagnosis impossible.
 (Guinan and other astronomers at Villanova have been measuring Betelgeuse's brightness for about 40 years, and the star is the dimmest they've ever seen it.)

 "What causes the supernova is deep inside the star," Guinan adds.

 The thing is, since it's roughly 650 light-years from Earth, Betelgeuse may have already issued its last sigh.
 That's because the news of its demise would take 700 years to reach us.
 But if its sudden dimming does suggest the red giant is going the way of the supernova, Earthlings still get treated to a spectacular light show — even if it's not exactly a "live" event.